 Whether you’ve already developed an in-house tool or are investigating the feasibility of doing so, here are the six questions to think about as you consider the best option for your company.

 1. Does the tool meet your recovery point objective?

-When building your own backup tool, you’ll often export data from Salesforce’s API as Weekly Export .CSV files.
-Doing this will give you an RPO of up to seven days.
+With Salesforce for example, you’ll often export data from their API as Weekly Export .CSV files, giving you an RPO of up to seven days.

-Another option is to export data via the Salesforce API into a SQL database.
-Depending on your ETL tool, this may or may not pull daily.
-It could even run hourly or every 15 minutes.
+You can also export data via the API into a SQL database.
+Depending on your ETL tool, this may or may not pull daily, and could run as often as hourly or every 15 minutes.
 Be cautious with tools that overwrite previous backups rather than saving each backup individually.
-Overwriting previous backups will drastically increase your RPO.
+Overwriting previous backups can drastically increase your RPO.

 2. Does the tool meet your recovery time objective?

-Recovery time objective (RTO) is the timeframe by which you must restore after data loss or corruption has occurred.
+Recovery time objective (RTO) is the time frame by which you must restore after data loss or corruption has occurred.
 The goal here is for companies to calculate how fast they need to recover by preparing in advance.
-Keep in mind that recovery time starts when you first become aware of the data loss.
-Recovery time is variable.
-It depends on multiple factors, including your approach to the following recovery tasks.
+A quick return depends on multiple factors, including your approach to the following recovery tasks:

 The best way to ensure a data protection solution will match your defined RTO is to test various data loss and corruption scenarios in your sandbox.